Assess the quality of metagenome-assembled viral genomes.

 - The fourth contig is classified as High-quality based on a completness of >90%.
 However, note that value of 'genome_copies' is 2.10.
 This indicates that the viral genome is represented multiple times in the contig.
 These cases are quite rare, but something to watch out for.

 - The fifth contig is classified as Complete based on the presence of a 33-bp direct terminal repeat and has 100% completeness based on the AAI method.
 This sequence can condifently treated as a complete genome.

 - The sixth contig is classified as Complete based on the presence of multiple host-virus boundaries and an estimated completeness of >90%.
 Complete prophages and ITRs often have estimated completeness <90%, so greater caution is needed for analying these sequences.

 A detailed overview of how completeness was estimated:

 In the example, above there are results for 4 viral contigs:

-- The first proviral contig has an estimated completeness of 10.7% using on the AAI-based method (100 x 5713 / 53242.8).
+- The first viral contig has an estimated completeness of 10.7% based on the AA-based method.
 The confidence for this estimate is high, based on a relative estimated error of 3.7%, which is in turn based on the aai_id (average amino acid identity) and aai_af (alignment fraction of contig) to the CheckV reference DTR_517517

-- The second contig has a completeness of 100% using the AAI-based method and a completeness range of 75 - 100% using the HMM-based method.
-Note that the contig length is a bit longer than the expected genome length of 37,309 bp.
+- The second contig is considered high-quality with a completeness of 105%.
+The completeness is >100% because the contig length is a bit longer than the expected genome length of 37,309 bp.

-- The last contig doesn't have any hits based on AAI and doesn't have any viral HMMs, so there's nothing we can say about this sequence
+- The last contig doesn't have any hits based on AAI and doesn't have any viral HMMs, so there's nothing we can do with this sequence

 A detailed overview of how contamination was estimated: